furlat/Abstractions/llmmorph.md

 The objects in $Ob$ are organized into a type system, where each object $x \in Ob$ is associated with a type $T(x)$ that specifies its structural and semantic properties.
 The type system can be formalized using a suitable type theory, such as dependent type theory or higher-order logic.

 The morphisms in $Hom$ are functions $f: A \to B$ that map objects of type $A$ to objects of type $B$, preserving the relevant linguistic structure and meaning.
-Morphisms can represent a wide range of language phenomena, such as:
+Morphisms can represent a wide range of language phenomena, such as inflectional and derivational morphology, syntactic transformations, semantic and pragmatic operations, and stylistic and register variations.

-- Inflectional and derivational morphology (e.g., pluralization, nominalization)
-- Syntactic transformations (e.g., passivization, topicalization)
-- Semantic and pragmatic operations (e.g., metaphor, implicature)
-- Stylistic and register variations (e.g., formality, politeness)

 Morphisms can be composed using the $\circ$ operation, which satisfies the associativity and identity laws: